coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    This command supports the :attr:`local` attribute, which limits the entry to the current module.

+   Non-local custom entries survive module closing and are declared when a file is Required.

 .. example::

    For instance, we may want to define an ad hoc